 You've done your research and you are ready to apply.
 This is an exciting next step and we want to make it as smooth as possible for you.
 We're here to answer all of your questions.
-Please email Admissions at firstname.lastname@example.org or sign up for an appointment with an Admissions Counselor at a time that is convenient for you.
+Please email Admissions at firstname.lastname@example.org with your questions.
 You can submit most documents, including your essay, letters of recommendation, and your CV, through our online application portal.
 Transcripts should be sent to the Admissions Office and need to arrive on or before the deadline.

-We are now accepting applications for January on a space available basis.
-Please submit your application as soon as possible.
+Apply Now for Rolling Admissions!
+We are accepting applications on a space available basis.

 Applicants must choose the on-campus option for the MA in Clinical Mental Health Counseling.
 For the on-campus program, applicants can choose an optional area of emphasis in: